DevOfficial-Client/MiniFeather-Client/README.md

 - Integrates with the native nametag system
 - Automatically combines with Player Health when both modules are enabled
 - Can be enabled or disabled from the **Rendering** section

 ---

+## 🫳 PatPat

+PatPat adds a playful interaction for nearby players and living mobs.

+When the module is enabled:

+1. Look directly at a nearby player or living mob.
+2. Hold **Shift**.
+3. **Right-click** to pat the target.

+The interaction includes:

+- A pixel-style patting hand animation
+- A short squash animation on the target model
+- Native nametag movement that follows the squash effect
+- A randomized pat sound
+- Your normal hand swing animation
+- Target visibility checks so the interaction only works on valid visible targets
+- A short cooldown between pats

+PatPat is available from the **Rendering** section and does not require a separate keybind.

+---